 Mark StaffordContact Mark

-…in ways unique to each organization.
+…in ways unique to each organisation.
 At Berkeley, we understand how to work within complex political environments that aren’t profit driven – from central or local government, to regulators, to education, health and other public sector bodies.

-We know that your stakeholders can be multiple and diverse, including high status specialist practitioners and experts in their respective fields, who may be skeptical of consultants and ‘management speak’.
+We know that your stakeholders can be multiple and diverse, including high status specialist practitioners and experts in their respective fields, who may be sceptical of consultants and ‘management speak’.
 We can help you to reach consensus and achieve meaningful outcomes.

 Political agendas, multiple layers of governance, rapidly changing circumstances, and resource scarcity often combine to make action complex and challenging.
 Berkeley can help you bridge the gap between strategy and implementation.